biya-coin/biyaliquid-docs/.gitbook/defi/trading/derivatives-pre-launch-futures.md

 # Pre-Launch Futures

 Many assets generate large amounts of trading activity when they are publicly launched but are generally unavailable to be traded prior to public release.
-To capture escalating interest and allow investors to speculate on assets prior to their public release dates, Injective has created Pre-Launch Futures (PLF).
-The first Pre-Launch Futures market on Injective will be based on an expiry futures contract, though PLFs[^1] can also take the form of a perpetual futures contract.
+To capture escalating interest and allow investors to speculate on assets prior to their public release dates, Biyaliquid has created Pre-Launch Futures (PLF).
+The first Pre-Launch Futures market on Biyaliquid will be based on an expiry futures contract, though PLFs[^1] can also take the form of a perpetual futures contract.

 ### How do Pre-Launch Futures Work?